alexeyinkin/eb-1a/1-process/README.md

 - For pickup at a different branch of the delivery service for $12.
 - To any address in the country with a courier for $12.

-To get there, I followed the link at the consulate page.
+To get there, I followed the link on the consulate page.
 Note that they have since completely redesigned the old USTravelDocs, and these addresses no longer exist.
 You will have to find the new page